Your Directors have pleasure in presenting 27th Annual Report together with the AuditedAnnual Accounts for the year ended 31st March 2018.

-Also the Company has been able to reduce considerably the financing cost of workingcapital facilities by availing facilities at a very competitive rate.
+The Company has been able to strategically reduce financing cost of working capital byavailing facility at very competitive rates during the year under review.

 Your Company has undertaken the following projects during the year under review:

-2) Installation of fettling facilities for superior casting finish at Solapur Plant.
+2) Installed fettling facilities for superior casting finish at Solapur Plant.

-4) Commenced Railway siding project and the civil work has been completed.
-The projectis expected to be completed in FY 2017-18.
-Completion of this project will facilitateinward movement of raw materials and outward movement of pig iron resulting in reductionin cost of transportation and handling losses.
+3) Railway siding project is expected to be completed in FY 2018-2019.
+Completion ofthis project will facilitate inward movement of raw materials and outward movement of pigiron resulting in reduction in cost of transportation and handling losses.

 D. Cost Control

-Your Company adopted following measures to reduce cost:
+Your Company adopted the following measures to reduce cost:

 Improved operational efficiencies and cost control measures at both Koppal and SolapurPlant.